ydhongHIT/DDRNet/README.md

 The overall architecture of our methods.

 ![avatar](./figs/DAPPM.png)
-The details of "Deep Aggregation Pyramid Pooling Module (DAPPM).
+The details of "Deep Aggregation Pyramid Pooling Module(DAPPM)".

 # Usage